dortania/OpenCore-Install-Guide/config.plist/coffee-lake.md

 **Boot**: Settings for boot screen \(leave as-is unless you know what you're doing\)

-* Timeout: This sets how long OpenCore will wait until it automatically boots from the default selection
+* **Timeout**: This sets how long OpenCore will wait until it automatically boots from the default selection
-* ShowPicker: Needed for seeing your availble drives
+* **ShowPicker**: Needed for seeing your availble drives
-* UsePicker: Uses OpenCore's default GUI, set to NO if you wish to use a different GUI
+* **UsePicker**: Uses OpenCore's default GUI, set to NO if you wish to use a different GUI

 **Debug**: Debug has special use cases, leave as-is unless you know what you're doing.

-* DisableWatchDog: NO \(May need to be set for YES if macOS is stalling on something while booting, generally avoid unless troubleshooting
+* **DisableWatchDog**: NO \(May need to be set for YES if macOS is stalling on something while booting, generally avoid unless troubleshooting

 **Security**: Security is pretty self-explanatory.

-* RequireSignature: We won't be dealing vault.plist so we can ignore
+* **RequireSignature**: We won't be dealing vault.plist so we can ignore
-* RequireVault: We won't be dealing vault.plist so we can ignore as well
+* **RequireVault**: We won't be dealing vault.plist so we can ignore as well
-* ScanPolicy: This allow you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy
+* **ScanPolicy**: This allow you to see all drives available, please refer to OpenCore's DOC for furthur info on setting up ScanPolicy

 **Tools** Used for running OC debugging tools like clearing NVRAM, we'll be ignoring this